bcurran3/ChocolateyPackages/neat-update/readme.md

 * This package is an UPGRADE ONLY, you must have the Neat software already installed.
 SEE: https://chocolatey.org/packages/neat/5.4.1.273
 * This package downloads the installer via a version specific URL.
 It should never fail unless the version is completely removed from the vendor website.
+* Uninstall is not silent.
+Chocolatey will start the uninstaller, but you will be prompted.
 * I personally use and endorse this program.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?